People often wonder, are beeswax candles safe?

-People often wonder, are beeswax candles safe?
-Beeswax candlesare (as you imagined) candles made from beeswax - the natural product created by bees.
+Beeswax candles are (as you imagined) candles made from beeswax - the natural product created by bees.
 Beeswax candles are often the preferred candles to paraffin as they are an all natural product - perfect for vegetarian and vegans as no bees are hurt in any way in the production.
 But are they safe to use?

 First of all, candles should never be left unattended.
-Even those that come in glasses like our own scented range (click here to see) need to be watched.
-Candles cause around 16,000 house fires per year - 2% of all homey fires, which last year resulted in almost150 deaths.
+Even those that come in glasses like our own scented range need to be watched.
+Candles cause around 16,000 house fires per year - 2% of all home fires, which last year resulted in almost 150 deaths.
 Candles, no matter in what packaging should be treated like all open flames - with care.
 Make sure you blow them out before you leave the house or go to bed.
 Beeswax candles are no different.
 They are however different in other ways…

 Cleaning the air